8n8/bike/README.md

 # Installation

 This installation should work in Ubuntu Linux 18.04.1 LTS.
 I didn't actually start with a clean Ubuntu install, so you might find that there is something you need that is not mentioned here.
-It shouldn't be too hard to work out though.

-1. You will need Python 3.6.
-It is likely already installed - check with the command ```python3.6 --version```.
-2. Install tk for the GUI - the game uses Tkinter.
-This is available in Ubuntu with ```sudo apt install tk```.
+1. Install ```tk-dev``` (for Tkinter GUI): ```sudo apt install tk-dev```.
+It's important to do this before installing Python with Pyenv.
+2. Install Pyenv with [these instructions](https://github.com/pyenv/pyenv#installation).
+Pyenv allows you to install local versions of Python for specific projects, without messing up global Python installations.
+In short, do ```curl https://pyenv.run | bash```.
+1. Clone this repository with ```git clone https://github.com/8n8/bike.git``` and ```cd``` into it.
+3. Install a local (to this directory) version of Python 3.7.4 with ```pyenv install 3.7.4```.
 3. Check that pip (the Python package manager) is installed with ```pip3 --version```.
 (Don't forget the '3' after pip, because you need the version for Python 3, not Python 2.)
 If not, install it with ```sudo apt install python3-pip```.
-4. Install virtualenv with ```pip3 install virtualenv```.
-(Used for isolating project dependencies, so you don't have to mess with the global Python packages to get something to run.)
-1. Clone this repository with ```git clone https://github.com/8n8/bike.git``` and ```cd``` into it.
-5. Set up a new virtual environment for the project with ```python3.6 -m virtualenv venv```.
+4. Install Pipenv to manage the dependencies.
+If you have Pip installed for Python 3, do ```pip3 install --user pipenv```.
+5. Install the dependencies with ```pipenv install```.
-6. Enter the virtual environment with ```source venv/bin/activate```.
+6. Enter the Pipenv shell (this makes the Python environment we have just set up available) with ```pipenv shell```.
-7. Install the dependencies with ```pip install -r requirements.txt```.
-8. If you wish, run the tests with ```pytest```.

 # Playing the game